VictoriaMetrics-Community/mcp-victoriametrics/README.md

 ```

 But it's not required, you can just start asking questions and the assistant will automatically use the tools and documentation to provide you with the best answers.
-Just take a look into [Example dialog](#example-dialog) section for better understanding what you can do with it.
+Just take a look into [Dialog example](#dialog-example) section for better understanding what you can do with it.

 ### Toolset